Lightning-AI/pytorch-lightning/docs/source/common/debugging.rst

 Inspect Gradient Norms
 ======================

-Logs (to a logger), the norm of the gradients.
+Logs the norm of the gradients to the logger.

 (See: :paramref:`~pytorch_lightning.trainer.trainer.Trainer.track_grad_norm`
 argument of :class:`~pytorch_lightning.trainer.trainer.Trainer`)